ufal/ambiguity-grammaticality-complexity/README.md

 # Sentence Ambiguity, Grammaticality and Complexity Probes

 A project at Institute of Formal and Applied Linguistics at Charles University to be presented at BlackboxNLP @ EMNLP 2022.
+Contact the authors for more info about this project.

+Paper link and citation TODO.

 ## Extracting the representations
 To extract the representations from the data, run: